-- Be a Swedish citizen OR a citizen of another Nordic country who has been living in Sweden on a permanent basis for at least one year by the application date OR an international citizen who has been granted Permanent Right of Residence (PUT)* in Sweden.
+- Be a Swedish citizen OR a citizen of another Nordic country who has been living in Sweden on a permanent basis for at least one year OR an international citizen who has been granted Permanent Right of Residence (PUT)* in Sweden.

-- Be a Bachelor's or Master's student enrolled at Lund University – and not a PhD student – who needs to collect data for their degree project.
+- Be a Bachelor's or Master's student enrolled at Lund University who needs to collect data for their degree project.

 - Have an active interest in international affairs.

 * Note that EU citizens’ Right of Residence (PUR) for work and studies is not the same thing as Permanent Right of Residence (PUT).